newb23/Skype-Contacts-To-Jabber-Extractor/README.md

 ### Step 2:

-Open the Extractor By Downloading the repo and open SkypeContactsToJabberConverter.html in any browser, then Enter the group filed and paste the copied group in the contacts field, then click Add
+Open the Extractor [SkypeToJabberExporter](http://htmlpreview.github.io/?https://github.com/Fahd-Harb/Skype-Contacts-To-Jabber-Extractor/blob/master/SkypeContactsToJabberConverter.html) in any browser, then Enter the group filed and paste the copied group in the contacts field, then click Add

 ### Step 3: